Herbal aficionado Caroline MacDougall received dream guidance to launch her own company, revolutionizing the healthy beverage industry.

 At the time of her dream in the fall of 1993, Caroline MacDougall, sensitive to caffeine herself, was developing herbal drinks for the then embryonic company Republic of Tea.
 Today she is founder and CEO of Teeccino Caffé, maker of the top-selling coffee alternative.

 MacDougall’s dream identified a personal need and niche market need for an herbal coffee.
 Dream guidance combined with her pioneering experience in the tea industry, a passion for herbs, a commitment to healthy living, and a deep respect for indigenous people and their cultures fused to create MacDougall’s astounding success.

 The year after the dream, MacDougall launched her own company and in 1995 began marketing the acid-free, alkaline-inducing herbal coffee to natural foods and specialty stores.
 Today, Teeccino is the number one-selling coffee alternative in the U.S., with a 50% market share.
 Unlike instant and freeze dried caffeine-free coffee alternatives, Teeccino is designed to be brewed to release the health benefits of the herbs, grains, fruits and nuts and enhance freshness and flavor.

-More than a year ago, I visited the company’s website to find out if the paper filters for brewing Teeccino were dioxin free.
-(They are oxygen bleached.)
-The About Our Company banner proclaiming “Inspired by A Dream and Desire to Preserve the Rainforests” caught my attention and inevitably prompted me to interview MacDougall.
+When I visited the company website to find out if its paper filters for brewing Teeccino were dioxin free (they are oxygen bleached) I noticed The About Our Company banner proclaiming “Inspired by A Dream and Desire to Preserve the Rainforests” caught my attention and inevitably prompted me to interview MacDougall.